eBoard Logo

 Web pages and Microsoft Word documents often contain large amounts of complex formatting information, even if they appear on the surface to be very simple documents.
 When you copy and paste into the rich text editor, this formatting information is transferred along with the actual text.
 Even though the original document may have looked great, the formatting information may not work properly when copied into another document, such as your eBoard note.

-2. If you are copying and pasting from a web page, you may want to consider posting a link to the web page rather than copying it.
-You can do this by copying and pasting the web address (URL) of the document into your note rather than the document itself.
+3. If you are copying and pasting from a web page, you may want to consider posting a link to the web page rather than copying it.
+You can do this by copying and pasting the web address (URL) of the document into your note.

 When I click the "left", "center", "right", or "justify" buttons, it affects the entire contents of my note instead of just the text I've selected.
 Why does this happen and how do I fix it?